 This article will guide you through what you need to eat during the luteal phase.

-Food items that help us stay in a good mood enhance skin are important during this phase.
+Food items that help us stay in a good mood and enhance skin function are important during this phase.
 Healthy fats support skin health and prevent the breakouts that are so common during this time.
-Some great health fat food items include avocado, wild salmon, sesame, and sunflower seeds.

 - Wild salmon